 Best for: Advanced data analysis and statistical modeling

-R and Python are programming languages widely used in the data science community.
-Both offer extensive libraries and frameworks for data manipulation, statistical analysis, and machine learning.
-While R is often preferred for statistical modeling, Python is known for its versatility and ease of integration with other tools.
+R and Python are programming languages widely used in data science and analytics.
+Both are open-source and offer extensive libraries and frameworks for data manipulation, statistical analysis, and machine learning.

 Key Features: